Alternatively, you may wish to consider other opportunities at each University.

 Bath is one of the leading research-intensive universities in the UK, with a portfolio of over £100 million and a culture of innovation and discovery.
 The 2014 Research Excellence Framework (REF) confirmed the excellence of the research carried out at Bath; we were ranked 13th in the research quality ranking of UK universities, excluding specialist institutions.

-During the first year of the EngD, you will follow either the MSc in Digital Entertainment programme or the MSc in Human-Computer Interaction at the University of Bath.
-The MSc in Digital Entertainment focuses around three themes: Computer Graphics, Computer Vision, and Machine Learning.
-As technology and science moves quickly, the traditional boundary between these is becoming ever more blurred.
-The multi-disciplinary MSc in Human-Computer Interaction will teach you how to design, build and evaluate interactive systems with the needs of end-users in mind.
-These demanding advanced courses provide a strong foundation in critical areas, allowing you to respond as research engineers to a changing development environment and to progress in CDE’s industry sectors.
+During the first year of the EngD, you will follow the multi-disciplinary MSc in Human-Computer Interaction.
+The first year of the course will teach you how to design, build and evaluate interactive systems with the needs of end-users in mind.
+It will provide a strong foundation in critical areas, allowing you to respond as research engineers to a changing development environment and to progress in CDE’s industry sectors.

 One key feature of our teaching programme is that is open to the influence of our external partners.
 This is most obvious in the use of projects: projects allow external partners to have a direct voice in what is taught.
 Partners are encouraged to suggest problem areas for study and in this way proto-typing project prior to placement.